drivendataorg/boem-belugas-runtime/README.md

        └── scenario03-example.csv
 ```

-When a Docker container is launched from your computer (or the "host" machine), the `data` directory on your host machine will be mounted as a read-only directory in the container as `code_execution/data`.
+Later in this guide, when we launch a Docker container from your computer (or the "host" machine), the `data` directory on your host machine will be mounted as a read-only directory in the container as `code_execution/data`.
 In the runtime, your code will then be able to access all the competition data at `code_execution/data`.

 #### What's in `data`